SirGarhi/garhis-grotto-foundry/docs/character_paths/Cillian.md

 * You can perform Prepared Brewing twice, and regain all uses at the end of a Long Rest.
 ### Oil Familiarity
 * You are able to apply Weapon Oils as a Bonus Action.
+### Oiled Ammunition
+* When you craft Mini Javelins, you can expend 2 vials of the same type of Impact Oil in order to cause each Mini Javelin made to deal an additional 1d6 damage determined by the type of the oil.

 ## Tier 2
 ### Technique Training